chmln/sd/README.md

   - sed: `sed s/before/after/g`
 - Replace newlines with commas:
   - sd: `sd '\r' ','`
-  - sed: `sed ':a;N;$!ba;s/\r/,/g'`, or use a different tool like `tr`.
+  - sed: `sed ':a;N;$!ba;s/\r/,/g'`
-- Familiar regex syntax by default:
-  - sd: `echo "start middle end" | sd 'start (.+) end' '$1'`
-  - sed: basic REs have an unfamiliar and limited syntax, `-E` for more familiar syntax of extended regular expressions is widely supported but not available on some platforms like Solaris:
-    - `echo "start middle end" | sed 's/start \(..*\) end/\1/g'`
-    - `echo "start middle end" | sed -E 's/start (.+) end/\1/g'`
 - Extracting stuff out of strings containing slashes:
   - sd: `echo "sample with /path/" | sd '.*(/.*/)' '$1'`
-  - sed: you need to know that the delimiters for `s` can be replaced with other arbitrary characters
+  - sed: use different delimiters every time depending on expression so that the command is not completely unreadable
+    - `echo "sample with /path/" | sed -E 's/.*(/.*/)/\1/g'`
     - `echo "sample with /path/" | sed -E 's|.*(/.*/)|\1|g'`
 - In place modification of files:
-  - sd: `sd before after -i file.txt`
+  - sd: `sd -i before after file.txt`
-  - sed: you need to be careful to use `-e` or else some platforms will consider the next argument to be a backup suffix
+  - sed: you need to remember to use `-e` or else some platforms will consider the next argument to be a backup suffix
     - `sed -i -e 's/before/after/g' file.txt`

 ## Installation